Facebook transcribed users' audio and passed it on — report | The China Post

-Facebook has tested their transcription tool by having outside contractors listen to audio recordings of their users, US media reported on Tuesday.
+Facebook has tested its transcription tool by having outside contractors listen to audio recordings of its users, US media reported on Tuesday.

 The practice, which was reported by Bloomberg, involved the users of Facebook Messenger.
-The report said the social media giant sent audio of anonymous conversations to at least one California-based company where human employees would listen and transcribe it.
+The report said the social media giant sent audio of anonymous conversations to at least one California-based company, where human employees would listen to and transcribe it.

 Facebook has since said it stopped transcribing the audio recordings.
-“Much like Apple and Google, we paused human review of audio more than a week ago,” the company said to Bloomberg on Tuesday.
+“Much like Apple and Google, we paused human review of audio more than a week ago,” the company told Bloomberg on Tuesday.

 Read more: US fines Facebook $5 billion for privacy violations